usr-null/otvet-database-backup/README.md

 Password for the MySQL backup user.

-Store this value as a GitHub repository secret.

-The setup script uses this value to create or update the MySQL backup user.
-The GitHub Actions workflow later passes the same password to the backup command through standard input.
+Pass this value to `setup.sh` and store the same value as a GitHub repository secret.
+The setup script uses it to create or update the MySQL backup user.
+The GitHub Actions workflow later passes it to the backup command through standard input.

 #### `MYSQL_HOST_PATTERN`